CocoBeane/CocoBeane.github.io/portfolio/photobooth_zine.md

 ### Considerations and Challenges

 #### The zine should have a kitschy, retro feel to it
 Like the analog photo booths that inspired its creation, I wanted this zine to have a specific analog visual appeal.
 However, for my own sanity, I wanted to design it digitally.
-Using a risograph printer felt like the perfect marriage of these these two ideas.
+Using a risograph printer felt like the perfect marriage of these two ideas.
 A Risograph printer is sort of like a cross between a photocopier and an offset printing press.
 It can print from digital files, but the results it produces have a certain unique, less-than-perfect physical quality to them.
 With only a rough outline of the zine created, I decided to execute this as my final project in a Risograph printing class I was taking.

 #### The zine must be designed within a limited Risograph color palette
 Risograph printers can only print one color of ink at a time, and the facility where I was printing my zine only had certain ink colors available.
 I decided on a faux-CMYK color palette of fluorescent pink, cornflower blue, sunflower yellow, and black.
 This allowed me to print the zine's photographs in an approximation of full-color, but also limited the colors I could use for the illustrations I was designing.
 To ensure I stayed within my palette, I set up my files in Adobe Illustrator with the exact ink colors I would be printing with, and designed with those constraints in mind.